 Will you be in avalanche country?
 Will you need to build a snow shelter?

-Finding the conditions of your backyard will tell you exactly what to expect and the skills you will need.
-After this initial assessment, we recommend finding classes or demos to match these conditions.
+After an initial assessment, we recommend finding classes or demos to match those conditions.
 Outdoor education classes are becoming readily available and worth the investment.
 What you learn can mean the difference between life and death.
 Taking a course on crevasse rescue might not be something you ever have to use, but it will make you more confident when you venture out into the hills.

 Mentors will pass tips and tricks that they have learned over the years that might not be a part of a course curriculum.
 They will also spend several trips with you, reviewing old lessons while teaching new ones.
 On the other hand, instructors will cover certain topics in-depth and will leave you with a clear scope of knowledge.
 As a beginner, soak up as much information as you can, but make sure you do not do anything that seems unsafe, above your skill level, or that makes you uncomfortable.

 The right know-how won’t do you any good if you don’t have the right gear.
 A mentor, class instructor, or a knowledgeable gear-store employee can help equip you for a winter spent outside.
 In the winter, appropriate gear becomes even more of a safety and risk management issue.

 The good news is that a lot of your “three-season” equipment can carry over to the fourth season.

 In lieu of buying a winter specific bag, try pairing your bag with a technical blanket or quilt.
-The Corus HD Quilt is a Therm-a-Rest’er favorite since it’s ultralight and uses Nikwax Hydrophobic Down™ to keep you warm and dry.
+The Corus Quilt is a fan favorite since it’s ultralight and uses Nikwax Hydrophobic Down™ to keep you warm and dry.
 Sleeping bag liners are another great way to add a little extra warmth to your bag.

 If you do not have to worry about heavy snowfall, then your three-season tent with a footprint and rainfly will do the trick.
-Four-season tents are built to deal with snow buildup, ice, hail, and high wind.
-If these factors are not going to be an issue, your three-season tent will work just fine.
+4-season tents are built to deal with snow buildup, ice, hail, and high wind.
+If these factors are not going to be an issue, your 3-season tent will work just fine.